gv3Dev/Dis.Solves/README.md

 <li>The script comes with a Brainly Lockpick, which removes the brainly paywall and 1 answer per day limit, allowing users to view all brainly answers for free 🔐</li><br>
 <li>It goes back to the course-line and continues doing non test tasks on it's own. 🧠</li><br>
 <li>The bot can be left to run on it's own, but it's recommended that you stay in the same room in case the bot has any issues. 💁‍♂️</li><br>
 <li>While the user is manually taking a test, quiz, cumulative exam, etc.., it will automatically find the answer for the question on brainly, answer it, and move on to the next question if an answer is found.
-If not it will wait for the user to move on to the next question. (upcoming feature)  🔴🟢</li><br>
+If not it will wait for the user to move on to the next question. 🔴🟢</li><br>
-<li>Answers questions correctly 90% of the time. 🎯</li><br>
 <li>Make sure to check for updates daily, either here on github or on the site <a href="https://edgenuity-plus.web.app/">EdgePlus➕</a></li><br>
 <li>Sharing purchase keys might lead to technical difficulties on both persons ends.
 Please refrain from doing so. 🛑</li><br>
 <li>This is still a work in progress, it's good and functional but it may still need some work.
 If you have any issues please contact me asap. 🙏</li><br>